About Author

 Can you tell us about the inspiration behind your Hourglass series?
 What sparked the idea for this supernatural fantasy thriller?

 Basically, I wanted to re-use Clyde and Kev, two characters from the first books I wrote when I first started writing.
-That original series was full of ambition, but very little technical writing experience…thankfully, all copies have been expunged from the earth!
+That original series was full of ambition, but very little technical writing experience; thankfully, all copies have been expunged from the earth!
 Still, I liked a lot of the ideas, and the overall vibe of those amateurish books, and decided to start from scratch, but keeping Clyde and Kev, and making them the central protagonists, rather than sidekicks.
 That was the first step.
 After that, I just wanted to write from the heart, and my heart is full of varied influences, which I think, is why the series can be tricky to pigeonhole.

 How does living in Liverpool influence your writing and the worlds you create?

 Truthfully, it doesn’t.
 I never felt comfortable growing up in this city, for no specific reason.
-I feel a bit less alienated now, but as someone who never had any real love for their hometown, I intentionally wrote my earlier books in either fictional or factual US towns/cities, purely because of heavy exposure through the books I enjoyed/movies/TV etc. I did write a horror novel set in Liverpool about modern day druids and their ancient blood feud with an aristocratic Catholic family cursed long ago to be a bunch of unholy mutants, but I wasn’t happy with it, and so scrapped it.
+I feel a bit less alienated now, but as someone who never had any real love for their hometown, I intentionally wrote my earlier books in either fictional or factual US towns/cities, purely because of heavy exposure through the books/movies/TV I enjoyed.
+I did write a horror novel set in Liverpool about modern day druids and their ancient blood feud with an aristocratic Catholic family cursed long ago to be a bunch of unholy mutants, but I wasn’t happy with it, and so scrapped it.
 I do, however, intend to write a UK set Hourglass spin-off called Onslow Hawkins is Immortal, when I’m done with the original series, and I’ll probably bounce it between Liverpool and London.

 You received three Kirkus Star reviews for your books.
 How has this recognition impacted your writing career and personal outlook?